Drone-FYP2021-PolyU-EIE/Gazebo-simulation/SETUP.md

 sudo apt-get update
 sudo apt-get install tensorrt

-# if you find the below problem
+# if you find the below problem, you should install the correct CUDA version
 The following packages have unmet dependencies: tensorrt : Depends: libnvinfer8 (= 8.0.3-1+cuda11.3) but 8.2.3-1+cuda11.4 is to be installed
             Depends: libnvinfer-plugin8 (= 8.0.3-1+cuda11.3) but 8.2.3-1+cuda11.4 is to be installed